moretrim/victoria2-troubleshooting/README.markdown

   %userprofile%\Documents\Paradox Interactive\Victoria II\gfx\flags
   ```

-  If you are loading a mod, you may be using mod-specific user files instead in which case the flag
+  If you are loading a mod you may be using mod-specific user files instead, in which case the flag
   cache is a `<mod-path>/gfx/flags` folder inside your user files.

 - Steam users may try verifying the integrity of game files, in case the flag files were corrupted.